siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 [Eleventy](https://www.11ty.dev/) is a static site generator that makes building static, performant websites a breeze.
 It uses JavaScript to build pages at build time, but does not require any JavaScript in the client to render them.

 Eleventy's magic comes with powerful tools for data, but the data model can be a lot to conceptualize when you're new to Eleventy.
 In this post, I'll explain the hierarchy of the data that we can work with and how to access it.
 I'll use real-world examples for learners like me who understand concepts better when they see them applied in practice.
+Disclaimer: opinions ahead!
+I'm going to focus more on the concepts that will help you in decision making.
+Links are provided if you want to dive into the details of any one concept.
+I hope to make a second post in this series that talks about manipulating data, so stay tuned!

 The examples here will use HTML, Markdown, JavaScript, JSON, and [Nunjucks](https://mozilla.github.io/nunjucks/templating.html).
 For reference, I'm using [Eleventy version 0.11.0](https://github.com/11ty/eleventy/releases/tag/v0.11.0) as it has a few cool new tools.